Since ages, humans have tapped into nature’s abundant resources to nurture their children and help them stay healthy.

 Aromatherapy Baths for Babies

-- For colds and congestion, use 2-3 drops of Eucalyptus Radiata essential oil.
+For colds and congestion, use 2 of Frankincense essential oil.